dianavw8/Professional-README-Generator/README.md

 The refactored website can be found at: https://dianavw8.github.io/Professional-README-Generator/

+The walkthrough video of the command-line functionality can be seen at: https://drive.google.com/file/d/1pbp3Ne1c2XcZA48R_t5yDGN2ctrxCb8K/view

+The walkthrough video of the generated README with a functioning table of contents can be seen at: https://drive.google.com/file/d/1zxrw8-794ncsx2JMWWfd-xZI3mslBCqG/view

 The following image demonstrates the application's appearance and functionality in the Terminal:
-![The Professional README Generator webpage includes a README template.](./Develop/Professional-Readme-Screenshot2.jpg) The following image demonstrates the application's appearance and functionality display:
+![The Professional README Generator webpage includes a README template.](./Develop/Professional-Readme-Screenshot2.jpg) The following image demonstrates the application's appearance:
 ![The Professional README Generator webpage includes a README template.](./Develop/Professional-Readme-Screenshot.jpg)